chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

     Files labeled **-merged** perform a **full flash erase** and are for **fresh installs only**.
 Flashing a merged file onto a device that already has MeshCore will wipe all settings, keys, and configuration.
 If you are updating an existing install, always select the **non-merged** variant.

 #### Updating via OTA

+!!! tip "You can also update using the OTA update command"
+    From the Command Line under Remote Management, run `ota update` to trigger an over-the-air update directly without needing the steps below.

 If you already have MeshCore running, you can update wirelessly using the companion app and a web browser instead of the web flasher and USB: